 How to Wear Two Leather Items in One Look

 When you followed Fashion Week leather-on-leather is full on trend.
-When wearing this trend, it is important to style it in a way that it does not look like you are disguising as a motorcycle chick.
+When wearing this trend, style it in a sophisticated way to not look like a motorcycle chick.

-Different colors work well.
-Take inspiration from how you usually style an outfit with different colors.
-In the example below, the idea is red plus white makes pink, sort of. 😉 A primary color with its lightened up version plus white is a fool proof combination.
-The oblong floral scarf adds interest and ties the white skirt, red pumps and pink leather jacket into an outfit.
+Take inspiration from how you usually style fabric separates with different colors.
+A primary color with its lightened up version plus white is a fool proof combination.
+The example below demonstrates it with red plus white, which makes pink.
+The floral scarf ties the white skirt, red pumps and pink leather jacket together into an outfit.
+And, yes, you can wear leather in spring and summer.

-The example shown above works because of the unexpected colors of white and pink nappa.
-These colors give the look a feminine touch.
-The classic cut of a pencil skirt and tailored jacket steer clear out of rocker and biker territory and rather read casual posh.
+Why does it work?
+Red, punk, white give the look a feminine touch.
+The classic pencil-skirt cut and tailored jacket steer clear out of rocker or biker territory.
+The result: A casual posh outfit.

-When pairing black pieces, go for a pencil skirt or dress plus jacket, i.e., at least one piece that you can’t wear on a bike.
+Tip: When pairing black pieces, go for a pencil skirt or dress plus jacket.
+In other words, wear at least one piece that you can’t wear on a bike.

 Easy-to-Follow Styling Tips

-Here are my tips to wear leather-on-leather without looking like a rocker chic.
+Here are my tips to wear leather-on-leather in a sophisticated way.

 - The easiest way is to stay away from all black.